 Such a drastic transition—from ol’ Dobbin to Dodge (or Essex or Hupmobile or Maxwell)—was not always easy.
 Henry Cromer recalled that when his was the only car in town, he carried a gun for protection against angry horsemen and farmers who complained that Cromer’s car frightened their animals.
 Children threw rocks at his car as it passed.
 But many people also stopped him as he drove by to ask him “how the dadgummed thing worked.”

 Henry Cromer had been a trendsetter in 1902.
 But six years later he lamented that his 1902 Rambler did not have the “modern” appearance of the new 1908 models.
 His 1902 Rambler was still on the road in 1909.

 And how was law enforcement to handle the newfangled contraptions and those wild-eyed “autoists”?
-On May 20, 1904, when Fort Worth had perhaps fifteen cars, the city council passed a speed limit of ten miles per hour.
+On May 20, 1904, when Fort Worth had perhaps fifteen cars, the city council approved a speed limit of ten miles per hour.
 One councilman lobbied for a more prudent eight miles per hour.
 Clip is from the May 21 Telegram.

 In 1911 repeat-offense fines for lead-footed autoists were increased.
 Clip is from the July 27 Star-Telegram.

 The police department, handed the new responsibility of stopping speeders, briefly considered using lariats.
 The “scheme” was this: Upon seeing a speeding car approaching, a policeman would stretch a double-strength rope between telegraph poles on opposite sides of the street.
 (Police officers of “sufficient avoirdupois,” the thinking was, could simply bulldog the speeding car to a stop.)